Google Analytics tags

 • Had some tracing paper on hand around the house

-• A small $6 roll of clear or matt black replacement protection film - eBay
+• A small $6 roll of clear or matte black replacement protection film - eBay

-• Use the template and scissors or razor blade to fabricate a replacement guard.
-Keep in mind that if the left & right guards don't exactly mirror in shape no one will ever notice as they are on opposite sides of the car.;
+• Use the template and scissors or a razor blade to fabricate a replacement guard.
+Keep in mind that if the left & right guards don't exactly mirror in shape, no one will ever notice, as they are on opposite sides of the car.;

 Removing the old plastic protection film sheeting:

-• Steaming the old guard just ahead of the non-marring chisel allowed the removal of the plastic by shaving it off in strips;
+• Steaming the old guard just ahead of the non-marring plastic chisel allowed the removal of the plastic by shaving it off in strips.

-• Then quickly and lightly scraping over the just shaved section picked up a lot of small plastic bits that were left behind;
+• Then, quickly and lightly scraping over the just-shaved section, picking up a lot of small plastic bits that were left behind;

 • I removed the adhesive using the 3M spray adhesive remover.
-It requiring a few initial coats to soften it up and then shaving it up in sections as I did the plastic above;
+It requires a few initial coats to soften it up and then shaving it up in sections as I did the plastic above.

-• Then wipe down the entire area with a cotton rag will reveal small patches of missed adhesive.
+• Then wiping down the entire area with a cotton rag will reveal small patches of missed adhesive.

 The job took about an hour.